-|1950||January 12||The matter of organizing a volunteer fire department was discussed and Mr. Wayne C. Headley was designated to contact all persons likely to join the organization.|
+|1950||January 12||The matter of organizing a Volunteer Fire Department was discussed at meeting and Mr. Wayne C. Headley was designated to contact all persons likely to join the organization.|

-|1950||February 23||City purchased a 1943 Chevrolet 1 & ½ Ton Fire Chaise Fire Truck for $2,800 plus $200 to cover some additional equipment from H.B.
-Craven, Jr. Lakeland Florida.
+|1950||February 23||City purchased a 1943 Chevrolet one and half ton Fire Chaise Truck for $2,800 plus $200 to cover some additional equipment from H.B.
+Craven, Jr of Lakeland, Florida.|

-|1950||July 6||A proposed Ordinance to prohibit driving of vehicles on the Atlantic Ocean Beach in certain portions of the Town was defeated due to the overwhelming opposition by the public.
+|1950||July 6||A proposed Ordinance to prohibit driving of vehicles on the Atlantic Ocean Beach in certain portions of the Town was defeated due to overwhelming opposition from the public.|

-|1951||August 9||Mayor authorized to contact State DOT about a permit to place a signal light at the intersection of Cocoa Avenue and A1A.|
+|1951||August 9||Mayor authorized to contact State Department of Transportation about a permit to place a signal light at the intersection of Cocoa Avenue and A1A.|

-|1951||October 22||Special Meeting to Appoint Engineer Carl Schnabel to do a survey of the water system of the Town so that concrete facts could be filed with the H.H.F.A. in Washington and the F.H.A. in Washington and Miami.
-Due to the erroneous report that had been started regarding the Town's water supply, the town could be left out of the designated Critical Defense Area.
-The only way to convince the proper authorities controlling the critical defense set up that the Town of Cocoa Beach did have adequate water supply, both now and for the future, was to appoint a reliable engineer.|
+|1951||October 22||Special Meeting to Appoint Engineer Carl Schnabel to do a survey of the water system of the Town so that concrete facts could be filed with the Housing and Home Finance Agency in Washington D.C., as well as the Federal Housing Administration Offices in Washington D.C. and Miami, Florida.
+Due to an erroneous report that had been started regarding the Town's water supply, the town would possibly be left out of the designated Critical Defense Area.
+The only way to convince the proper authorities controlling the critical defense set up that the Town of Cocoa Beach had adequate water supply, both now and for the future, was to appoint a reliable engineer.|

 |1952||January 3||Mayor announced that the Town of Cocoa Beach had issued building permits during the year 1951 in the amount of a half-million dollars.|

 |1952||February 7||County Commission addressed the County's distance problems with mosquito control by plane spraying, since the City of Cocoa had sold their airport.
 The County would be able to purchase 136 acres of land on south end of Merritt Island at a cost of $8,000 to be used as an airport.
 The City of Cocoa pledged $3,000 the City of Rockledge pledged $1,500 and the City of Cocoa Beach pledged $600.|

 |1952||March 3||The Cocoa Beach Volunteer Fire Dept., Cocoa Beach Woman's Club and the Cocoa Beach Chamber of Commerce requested the use of land owned by the Town to erect a building for use as a recreation center.
 This request was granted.|

 |1952||July 17||No Improvements Bonds were outstanding and a levy for Debt Service was not necessary.
 All improvement bonds were retired on July 1, 1952.|

 |1952||December 4||Mr. Thomas F. Kenney donated 100 feet of his property on N. Orlando Avenue, in block 100, Lots 28 & 29 for the purpose of erecting a municipal building for a recreation center.
 He also donated all the light fixtures and plumbing facilities.|

-|1953||January 8||Donations for Construction of Recreation Center Chamber of Commerce $500., Volunteer Fire Dept. $300.
-Women's Club $300|
+|1953||January 8||Donations for Construction of Recreation Center Chamber of Commerce $500, Volunteer Fire Department $300, and Women's Club $300|